MrChip53/MINECRAFT-PSP-EDITION/README.md

 # MINECRAFT-PSP-EDITION

-A fork of LAMECRAFT passed down through Drakon, Woolie, and many others to become a close to perfect port of MINECRAFT on the PSP.
+A fork of LAMECRAFT passed down through Drakon, Woolio, and many others to become a close port of MINECRAFT on the PSP.